Retiring to Arizona....since 2004 with no regrets.

 We chose Sun City Grand, a Del Webb master-planned retirement community in Surprise, Arizona a suburb of Phoenix.

 We always enjoyed visiting model home parks in our RV travels , especially the Del Webb parks...we were able to buy a new home for $85 a foot finished.
+It's not that cheap now, but relative to other places in the country very reasonable for new construction.

 With four very good golf courses huge fitness centers, well equipped craft facilities...we feel we got a lot of bang for our housing dollar...we still feel that way.